 Agnese N. Haury Visiting Scholar & Trainee Fellowship

 These fellowships are provided by the Agnese Nelms Haury Fund (Endowment) for the Laboratory of Tree-Ring Research.
-The fellowships are intended to foster dendrochronology training of scientists from any country in the world, and to promote research collaborations with faculty, staff, and students at the LTRR.
+The fellowships are intended to foster dendrochronology training of scientists from any country in the world and/or to promote research exchange and collaborations with faculty, staff, and students at the LTRR.
 Visitors/trainees may be graduate students, postdoctoral fellows or established scientists.
-The Fellowships typically lasts one or two months (but could be shorter), and the support will usually cover travel costs to Tucson (and return) and living expenses.
+The Fellowships typically last one or two months (but could be shorter).
+The financial support is reimbursement based and will usually cover travel costs to Tucson (and return) and offset living expenses.

-Interested individuals are encouraged to contact a faculty member at the LTRR and to develop a tentative plan and schedule for the visit before submitting an application.
+Interested individuals are required to contact a faculty member at the LTRR and to develop a tentative plan and schedule for the visit before submitting an application.
 The plan should specify potential areas of training or collaborations.
-For a list of faculty and descriptions of research topical areas see: http://ltrr.arizona.edu/people/faculty, http://ltrr.arizona.edu/research.
-Special attention will be given to applications pertaining to archaeology, but all areas of dendrochronology will be considered.
+For a list of faculty and descriptions of research topical areas see: http://ltrr.arizona.edu/people/faculty.
+Special attention will be given to applications pertaining to archaeology, but all areas of dendrochronology will receive full consideration.

 Applications should include a cover letter stating the intent and purpose of the visit to LTRR, tentative schedule for the visit, name of LTRR faculty, staff or students that the applicant may collaborate with, curriculum vitae, names and contact information for three individuals who may be contacted for references, and a tentative budget.

 Laboratory of Tree-Ring Research